FIWARE/catalogue/README.md

 -   The [Perseo](https://github.com/telefonicaid/perseo-core/) Generic Enabler introduces Complex Event Processing (CEP) defined using a rules-based system, enabling you to fire events which send HTTP requests, emails, tweets, SMS messages etc.
--   The [OpenVidu](https://github.com/OpenVidu/openvidu/) Generic Enabler is an abstraction layer for Kurento, making media processing easier to program.

 Further information can be found on dedicated pages linked to [Context Processing, Analysis and Visualization](./processing/README.md)